mistepien/joytester/README.md

 Joytester for testing Atari-like joysticks -- tests also Fire2 and Fire3 in C64 and Amiga/Atari mode.

+More about Amiga/Atari and C64 modes: <a href="https://wiki.icomp.de/wiki/File:JoystickMod.jpg">schematic of universal joystick<a>.

 Populate only one of U1 or U2, never both!

 SW3 is redundand.